Russellwillis/Russellwillis.github.io/index.md

   </a>
 </center>

-<code>See the artifact's code <a href="https://github.com/Russellwillis/Russellwillis.github.io/tree/main/CS330%20Final%20-%20Software%20Engineering%20and%20Design">here</a>.</code>
+<code>See the artifact's code and narrative <a href="https://github.com/Russellwillis/Russellwillis.github.io/tree/main/CS330%20Final%20-%20Software%20Engineering%20and%20Design">here</a>.</code>

 ##### Description